 After the majestic feel of the abbey we wanted a cosy, rustic feel for our reception.
 We had lots of wooden details, barrels, hay bales with a magical touch given by the fairy lights and lots of candles everywhere.
 We made a Pinterest board for inspiration which we shared both with the florist and the team at the venue.

 All of our stationery and wooden signs were DIY: we had a great fun making them, spending time together and involving friends and family as well.

-The food cooked by the Chef of the in-house restaurant L’Antico Tempio was sensational.
-Our guests still speak about it!
+The food cooked by the Chef of the in-house restaurant L’Antico Tempo was sensational.
+Our guests still rave about it!

 The best man – Scott, gave a very touching speech and my dad had all (especially the ones who understood Italian) in tears after dedicating us a poem, written by himself.

 The cake, a 3-tier 5-layers millefoglie with chantilly cream was beautifully decorated with berries and was just as delicious as the rest of the food, or so we were told.
-We were too busy figuring out how to dance in my dress…
+We were too busy figuring out how to do the first dance with my dress…

 The choreography, that has been patiently curated by Richard Marcel, had to change slightly due to the fact that I didn’t consider I would be holding my dress.